nickojlopez/teleport/rfd/0113-moderated-file-transfers.md

 ### The FileTransferRequest

-The general idea of the solution is to provide a way for users to "request-a-request" that can be approved by moderators.
+The general idea of the solution is to provide a way for users to "request-a-request" that can be approved in a moderated session.
-When a request is made via the web UI, the ui will determine if the request will require an approval process.
+When a file transfer is made via the web UI, the ui will determine if the file transfer will require an approval process.
 Only moderated sessions will require this process.
-If the launched session is not a moderated session, we can pass a file transfer request as normal.
+If the launched session is not a moderated session, we can pass the file transfer http request as normal.
 The UI currently doesn't have an explicit flag stating if it is in a moderated session or not, so we will have to pass this value back to the UI with the rest of the [SessionMetadata](https://github.com/gravitational/teleport/blob/master/web/packages/teleport/src/services/session/types.ts#L44) on session init.
-Once the approval process is completed, the file transfer will be sent with our new extra parameters.
+Once the approval process is completed, the file transfer http request will be sent with our new extra parameters.
 More details [below](#updated-file-transfer-api-handler)

 ```go
 type FileTransferRequest {